-Last year it was determined by the Supreme Court that state-level bans on same-sex marriage were unconstitutional.
+In 2015, it was determined by the Supreme Court that state-level bans on same-sex marriage were unconstitutional.
 In other words, no matter where in the United States that you live, you now have the same rights as any other couple.
-The only hiccup currently is that some counties are denying licenses to same-sex couples (13 counties total) so those same-sex couples wishing to get married in those states would need to travel to a different part of the state to obtain a license.

 Marriage equality means it’s time for you to start financial planning with the both of you in mind.
 Key benefits now offered to you include social security, federal income taxes, employee health care benefits, retirement and pension plans, and federal estate and gift taxes.
 With these benefits comes the responsibility of estate planning.